milesfking/atp-tennis-prizepicks-model/README.md

 *Note: Pursuant to the Sackmann's [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/), I will not attempt to profit from the model.
 Success will instead be evaluated by placing hypothetical over/under bets and recording the results on an Excel spreadhseet.

-*This is an ongoing project and the repository will continue to be updated as progress is made.
+*This is an ongoing project and the repository will continue to be updated as progress is made (updated July 2022) Currently working on:
+  - cleaning and optimizing code (helper functions, limiting redundancy, reorganizing data cleaning section)
+  - populating dataframe with future matches for test predictions

 ## About PrizePicks